simoninireland/epydemic/doc/networkdynamics.rst

 providing event probabilities for the various events that may happen.

-In stand-alone mode, a simulation is run by calling the :meth:`run` method (inherited from `epyc.Experiment`), providing a dict of parameters.
+In stand-alone mode, a simulation is run by calling the :meth:`run` method (inherited from `epyc.Experiment`), passing a dict of parameters.
 The network dynamics then performs a single simulation according to the following process:

-* The :meth:`Dynamics.setUp` method creates a copy of the prototype network that was supplied at construction time or by calling :meth:`Dynamics.setNetworkPrototype`.
+* The :meth:`Dynamics.setUp` method uses the network generator to create a working network.
 It then lets the :class:`Process` configure the working copy: it calls :meth:`Process.reset` to reset the process, sets its working network by calling :meth:`Process.setNetwork`, then builds the process instance using :meth:`Process.build` and sets it